vallauri-ict/ajax-playground-palumbovalerio/Ajax_Finance/README.md

 4. Allows you to choose a sector of companies performances
 5. Show a chart with performances datas;
 6. Allows you to download the chart in jpg format;
-7. Allows you to upload the chart on Google Drive (NOT WORKING).
+7. Allows you to upload the chart on Google Drive.

 --------------------------------